-Advisory revenues primarily represent fees charged to clients of our advisors for the use of our corporate RIA advisory platform, and are based on the value of their advisory assets.
-Advisory fees are billed to clients in advance, on a quarterly basis, and are recognized as revenue ratably during the quarter.
+Advisory revenues represent fees charged to advisors' clients' advisory accounts on our corporate RIA advisory platform, and are based on a percentage of the market value of the eligible assets in the clients' advisory accounts.
+We provide ongoing investment advice and act as a custodian, providing brokerage and execution services on transactions, and perform administrative services for these accounts.
+Advisory fees are primarily billed to clients in advance, on a quarterly basis, and are recognized as revenue ratably during the quarter.
 The majority of our client accounts are on a calendar quarter and are billed using values as of the last business day of the preceding quarter.
-The value of the assets in an advisory account on the billing date determines the amount billed, and accordingly, the revenues earned in the following three-month period.
-Advisory revenues collected on our corporate advisory platform are proposed by the advisor and agreed to by the client and averaged 1.0% of the underlying assets for the six months ended June 30, 2021.
+The value of the eligible assets in an advisory account on the billing date determines the amount billed, and accordingly, the revenues earned in the following three-month period.
+Advisory revenues collected on our corporate advisory platform are proposed by the advisor and agreed to by the client and averaged 1.0% of the underlying assets for the nine months ended September 30, 2021.

 We also support separate investment adviser firms ("Hybrid RIAs") through our hybrid advisory platform, which allows advisors to engage us for technology, clearing and custody services, as well as access to the capabilities of our investment platforms.
 The assets held under a Hybrid RIA's investment advisory accounts custodied with LPL Financial are included in total advisory assets and net new advisory assets.
 The advisory revenue generated by a Hybrid RIA is not included in our advisory revenues.
 We charge separate fees to Hybrid RIAs for technology, clearing, administrative, oversight and custody services, which are included in our transaction and fee revenues in our unaudited condensed consolidated statements of income.
-The fees collected on our hybrid advisory platform vary and can reach a maximum of 0.2% of the underlying assets as of June 30, 2021.